Monokuro Boo

 Monokuro Boo's tagline is "Simple is Best", and one or both of the pigs can also be seen with speech bubbles that say, "Boo", "Love?", "Enjoy?", or "Happy".

-The character is licensed under RM Enterprises (BVI) Ltd., who takes care of the development and promotion of the character in Asia, as well as other international territories.
+Two Monokuro Boo picture books by Atsuko Hoshino (ホシノアツコ) were published in Japan in 2006 and 2007.

+A Nintendo DS game was released in 2009.

 Character Concept and Name

-When these characters were first created, the name was not "Monokuro Boo", it was "Monotone," with "mono" coming from "monochrome" and "ton," a word for pig.
-This pun is what originally inspired the designer to create black and white pig characters.
-The designer deliberately bucked the then-current trend for colorful goods for a monotone palette, hoping to create a fun and unique style.
-By introducing a line of merchandise that exclusively featured black, white and gray, the designer hoped to prove that it is possible for such a concept to be accepted and entertained by the general public, consumers and fans of kawaii merchandise in general.
+The original character name was "Monotone," with "mono" coming from "monochrome" and "ton," a word for pig.
+The designer deliberately bucked the then-current trend for colorful goods for a monotone palette, hoping to create a fun style.

 In line with the character's concept, the name "Monokuro Boo" is also a derivation of the words "Monokuro" ("Monochrome") and "Boo" (the Japanese onomatopoeic equivalent for "oink").